ZSL

 Why are we improving London’s rivers?

-In London, ZSL works with multiple partners to restore rivers.
-Since 2000 approximately 39 km of river, 6% of the total length of rivers in London, has been restored but we need to do more and faster.
-The evidence is clear, when rivers are restored wildlife returns.
-In addition to benefiting wildlife, restoring rivers helps improve water quality, makes the city more resilient to the effects of climate change and the threat of flooding, and supports the well-being of local people.
+Since 2000, ZSL and our partner organisations have restored approximately 39km of river, 6% of the total length of rivers in London, but we need to do more and faster to help wildlife thrive in all of London’s rivers.
+The evidence is clear, when rivers are restored, wildlife returns.
+By restoring river courses back to a more natural state we can benefit wildlife, improve water quality, make the city more resilient to the effects of climate change and flooding, and support the well-being of local people.

-By looking for answers through science, we can work with people to find solutions
+By looking for answers through science, we can work with people and nature to find solutions.

 What is ZSL doing?